 The City of Overland Park plans, builds, protects and preserves a lasting quality of life in Overland Park.
 That includes a variety of efforts and initiatives to ensure Overland Park is a sustainable city.

-This page provides information about how Overland Park residents and business owners can help the environment.
+This page provides information about how Overland Park residents and business owners can help the environment, and what the City is doing to minimize its environmental impact.

 Taking simple steps in your yard can improve water quality.
 Help keep Overland Park’s landscape both beautiful and healthy by